Media CentreConnect and keep up to date by accessing Acas information and press releases via our Media Centre.

 Latest news releases

-- 27 March 2015: Brendan Barber welcomes appointment of Sally Hunt onto Acas Council
+- 23 March 2016: Sir Brendan Barber welcomes appointment of Michael Clancy onto Acas Council

 All Acas news releases and statements are available in our news section.
 Key background information on the work of Acas is available below.